Conference Program

 1.30pm to 3.00pm (90min)

-5A - Disease trends and epidemiology
+5A - Disease trends and epidemiology Room: Skyline room

-5B - Vaccine mandates and community perspectives
+5B - Vaccine mandates & community perspectives Room: Horizon room

-5C - Respiratory disease surveillance
+5C - Respiratory disease surveillance Room: Rodgers room

-5D - Public health practice and operations
+5D - Public health practice and operations Room: Quill room

-5E - Rural and remote public health
+5E - Rural and remote public health Room: Foundry room

-3:00pm - 3:30pm - Afternoon tea
+3.00pm - 3.30pm - Afternoon tea & Exhibition; Poster Display

 Room: Medallion Room

-Plenary 3 - "“Regional threats & response”"
+Plenary 3 - "Regional threats & response"

 Room: Victory